mfoo/ansible-playbooks/README.md

 * **docker** - Installs [Docker](https://www.docker.com/).
 * **cleanup** - Cleans up any packages that were installed as dependencies but their dependent is now removed.
 Happens as the last part of the bootstrap playbook.
+* **thinkpads** - Installs hardware drivers and support software for Lenovo Thinkpads Only tested on a Thinkpad X220.

 ## Getting Started